cryptodeveloperbro/kabosu-coin/README.md

 ### Cross Compiling

-You can also cross-compile Pepeprivate static binaries on Linux for Windows and macOS with the `depends` system.
+You can also cross-compile Kabosuprivate static binaries on Linux for Windows and macOS with the `depends` system.

 * `make depends target=x86_64-linux-gnu` for 64-bit linux binaries.
 * `make depends target=x86_64-w64-mingw32` for 64-bit windows binaries.
 Requires: python3 g++-mingw-w64-x86-64 wine1.6 bc